annabelcheong/Web-Design-Challenge/README.md

 This Repository contains:

-- All the html files
+- All the html files:
 	- index.html (homepage)
 	- visualisation-page1.html
 	- visualisation-page2.html